 2013 was a notable year in gaming for quite a number of reasons.
 It saw the announcement and launch of both the PlayStation 4 and Xbox One consoles following the unusually long seventh console generation.
-It was the last year the industry experimented with different game award shows before the consistent (but still terrible), Game Awards began the following year.
+It was the last year the industry experimented with different game award shows before the consistent (but still terrible), “The Game Awards” began the following year.
 It also saw a number of major releases including games that came to define the decade.

 Although as of writing, there hasn’t been a Splinter Cell game for more than ten years; the series isn’t completely dead.
-The series’ protagonist Sam Fisher has made appearances in other Ubisoft games, most notably the more recent Ghost Recon games.
+The protagonist Sam Fisher has made appearances in other Ubisoft games; most notably the more recent Ghost Recon games.
 I actually played Ghost Recon: Wildlands just long enough to meet Sam for the special mission he featured in.
 There is also a remake of the first game in development but there isn’t much solid information beyond its existence yet.

 And the more that was revealed about the game, the less this decision made sense.
 It continued after the events of the last game and Sam Fisher was already in his forties when the series began.
-So in Blacklist we had the absurdity of a man getting close to sixty who sounded like he was 25.
+So in Blacklist we had the absurdity of a man getting close to sixty who sounded like he was twenty five.
 It didn’t work well and I could never get used to his voice when I finally came to play the game.
-And it wouldn’t have necessarily been a deal-breaker if they’d decided to simply make a new character for Johnson and have the aging Fisher retire or die in action to pass on the torch.
+It wouldn’t have necessarily been a deal-breaker if they’d decided to simply make a new character for Johnson and have the aging Fisher retire or die in action to pass on the torch.
 But this was not to be and I would say did impact the game’s reception.

 The change of voice actor could still have been overlooked if the game had been better but it was still a weak entry when compared to the earlier games.
 It is worth stopping to emphasise that neither Conviction or Blacklist were mechanically bad games.
 The former simply played more like an adaptation of the 24 television series than a stealth game.
 The controls were intuitive and there was some clever design.
 Blacklist reintroduced some of the stealth mechanics from the original series while still offering alternative playstyles.
 Anyone can enjoy these games on their own but players looking for the pure stealth gameplay of the original games were always going to be disappointed.